ddurdle/ownCloud-for-KODI/README.md

 - do not prefix the domain with any protocol (no http://, etc) and don't tail it with anything (no /location/)

 Supports [Tested on]:
+- XBMC Frodo 12
+- XBMC Gotham 13 (including 13.2)
+- Kodo 14

+Operating systems tested on
+- Linux
+- Raspbmc / Raspberry Pi / Cubieboard
+- Windows
+- OS X
+- Android (tablet, Minux)
+- Pivos
-All XBMC 12 and 12.2 including Linux, Windows, OS X, Android, Pivos, iOS (including ATV2)
+- iOS (including ATV2)

-*Note for Raspberry Pi users*: Due to a bug in libcurl with HTTPS streams, playback of content on these devices may not work.
+*Note for ARM6/7 Raspberry Pi users*: Due to a bug in libcurl with HTTPS streams, playback of content on these devices may not work.
 I have tested on various Raspberry Pi distributions and have personally witnessed about a 90% failure rate for playback of videos over HTTPS.
 HTTP is unaffected.
 "Disk Cache", when implemented, will bypass this problem.
 It is not implemente at this time.

 Getting Started:
 1) download the .zip file